Investment gold coins (VAT Notice 701/21A)

 2.3 Selling price

-Of the first 3 criteria in paragraph 2.1, only the selling price of the coin is subjective.
+Of the criteria in paragraph 2.1, only the selling price of the coin is subjective.

 Coins are minted in various finishes and will be sold at a variety of prices.
-If exemption depended on the actual selling price of an individual coin this would lead to inconsistency.
-Administration of the exemption would become burdensome for traders and HMRC alike.
-For this reason, exemption depends on the normal selling price.
+Exemption depends on the ‘normal’ selling price.

 2.4 The ‘normal’ selling price

-This is the price that can most usually be demanded for a particular type of coin.
+This is the price usually demanded for a particular type of coin.

-It does not matter that an individual coin is of special interest to collectors, if the usual price of the coin type falls within 180% of the value of the gold contained therein, all coins of that type will be exempt.
+If the usual price of the coin type falls within 180% of the value of the gold it contains, all coins of that type will be exempt.

-If a coin type is usually valued at more than 180% of the gold value, because of its interest to collectors, but an individual coin is in such poor condition that it is worth less than 180% of its gold value, that coin (like others of its type) will be subject to VAT at the standard rate.
+If a coin type is usually valued at more than 180% of its gold value, but an individual coin is in such poor condition that it is worth less than 180% of its gold value, that coin will be subject to VAT at the standard rate.

-If you’ve included the coins in Global Accounting purchases, remove the items from the scheme and adjust the total purchases in the period.
-You must also deduct the value you have attributed to the items from your Global Accounting purchase record.
+If you’ve included investment gold coins in Global Accounting purchases, remove the coins from the scheme and adjust the total purchases in the period.
+You must also deduct the value of the coins from your Global Accounting purchase record.

 Guidance on correcting errors is in How to correct VAT errors and make adjustments or claims (VAT Notice 700/45).